 Dragging a SketchUp file from the File Explorer (Microsoft Windows) or the Finder (Mac OS X) into an open model also loads the SketchUp file onto the Move cursor.
 Simply click to place the component in your model.

 When your component is loaded onto the Move tool cursor, the Move tool is anchored to the component’s axis origin point.
 If that doesn’t work for you, change the location of the component’s axis origin before you insert the component.
 Doing so will change the default insertion point.
 See Adjusting a component’s insertion point

 People like to see different options, and they change their minds all the time.
 When indecision strikes or your design just hasn’t become clear to you yet, know that you can easily replace one component with another component.
 Here’s how the process works:

 - Add the new component to your model.
 If you don’t have anywhere to put it, just place it in an empty area in your model by following the steps in the preceding section.
 Placing the component somewhere in your model ensures that the component appears in your In Model collection.
 (Even if you then delete the component for now, the component remains in your In Model collection until you purge unused components.)

-- In the Components browser, click the In Model icon () to see your In Model collection.
+- In the Components panel, click the In Model icon () to see your In Model collection.

 - Select the component or components that you want to replace.

-Tip: To select all instances of a component, context-click the component in the Components browser and choose Select Instances, as shown in the figure.
+Tip: To select all instances of a component, context-click the component in the Components panel and choose Select Instances, as shown in the figure.

 Tip: SketchUp Pro users have an additional tool: the Swap Component command, which works with dynamic components.